 In 1999, Positive Alternatives, Inc. took on new programs including the Sandcastles Divorce Program in September and the Dunn County Juvenile Home Detention and Electronic Monitoring Programs in October.
 The STATAS program was also added in October, and is now being called the PASS program.

 The PASS (Positive Alternatives Support Services) program [originally called STATAS (Short Term Adolescent Tracking And Support)] is designed to provide intensive, short-term intervention and support for youth, ages 10 to 17, and their families.
 The program works with a variety of youth issues including school truancy and deficiency, delinquency, child protection and mental health.
-The program staff have frequent contact with youth and parents (meeting 4 hours a week face to face) to help build skills necessary for youth and family development and strength.
+The program staff have frequent contact with youth and parents to help build skills necessary for youth and family development and strength.

 In 2006, the Menomonie group home was consistently full and turning down youth.
 It was decided at this time that there was enough of a need to open a second group home.
 In October 2006, a second co-ed group home for teens opened in River Falls, WI, under the name Alpha House-River Falls.
 The original home was rented and licensed for six youth.
 Due to facility needs, Positive Alternatives built a brand new facility, also in River Falls, where Alpha House-River Falls moved in October 2008.
 The new facility was licensed to house eight youth.
 Also in 2006, a truancy contract was started with Dunn County, a tracking contract with St. Croix County began, and programs continued to grow.
 The truancy progam is now known as Check and Connect.